Policy and Advocacy

 Complete Streets policies ensure that all users, with an emphasis on those not using motorized vehicles, have safe access to roadways.
 Chicago, Cook County, and IL have complete streets policies, however not all of these are codified into law.
 Implementation is ongoing but work remains to achieve full implementation.
 CLOCC will work with our partners to support these policies and their implementation.
 We will advocate for equitable street access for all users, with specific attention to those who use non-motorized transportation.

-O. Ensure Active Transportation Inclusion in Relevant State and Federal Legislation Consistent with National Transportation Objectives.
+O. Ensure Active Transportation Inclusion in Relevant City, County, State and Federal Legislation Consistent with National Transportation Objectives.

 P. Maintain Daily Physical Education (P.E.)
 In Schools.